Top Gun: Maverick: Darkstar

 The fictional "Darkstar" aircraft was designed with help from engineers from Lockheed Martin and its Skunk Works division.
 A full-scale mockup of the aircraft was built and filmed at China Lake.
 Kosinski said, "The reason we approached Skunk Works is because I wanted to make the most realistic hypersonic aircraft we possibly could.
 In fact, as you saw, we built it full-scale in cooperation with them.
 But the reason it looks so real is because it was the engineers from Skunk Works who helped us design it.
 So those are the same people who are working on real aircraft who helped us design Darkstar for this film."
 Lockheed denied that Darkstar is related to the uncrewed Lockheed Martin SR-72, whose existence the company has never confirmed.

 F-14

-A screenshot of the F-14 Tomcat, from Top Gun: Maverick.
-For the dogfighting scene, the jet was shown completely through visual effects.

 Production designer Jeremy Hindle said that using a F-14 Tomcat (which is featured in the first film) would have been difficult.
 "There are no F-14s that fly because they [have been decommissioned in the U.S.] and all the engines have been taken out of them."
 He said that they were not able to use the active F-14 Tomcats in Iran, the only other country that acquired the aircraft, due to sanctions.
 The U.S. scuttled or disabled its vast fleet of F-14s once they were retired to prevent the illicit export of spare parts.

 With help from the Navy, the production team secured one F-14A from the San Diego Air & Space Museum in California.
 Hindle described further challenges, including dismantling and shipping the plane's components, and making the aircraft as functional as possible, though still without engines.